piamancini/docker.io/README.md

 ### 0.9
     - Streams!
 APIs that have a streaming response, docker.io returns a Stream object now!
     - Now has support for ALL API  endpoints
+    - Known issues: attach still needs to be updated for the new API
     - TODO: next version will support websockets for a better attach API expearence

 ## Usage